Philip Curtiss

 He graduated from Hartford Public High School and Trinity College (1906).
-At Trinity he ran track and was in glee club.
+At Trinity he ran track, was in glee club, and was a member of Psi Upsilon.
 He studied in Spain and France on a fellowship.
-He was a member of Psi Upsilon.
 He served in the Connecticut National Guard from 1910 - 1916 and was deployed to the border with Mexico.
 In 1910 he began working for the Hartford Courant and then the Hartford Times.
 He married Maude Ida Frederica Knust and they had two daughters.

 He died in Winsted, Connecticut after a long illness.